 Skip on to the following sections to learn more about working and studying with the OU.
 For more information on how to proceed see the “Next steps” section.

 If you’re currently in work, now is the time to talk to your employer to see how they can support your plan.
 We recommend starting with your line manager and someone in your HR department.
-If someone in your organisation would like more information about how we can work with them to support your degree apprenticeship, they can call our business team on 0300 303 0122 or visit our apprenticeships website for employers.
+If your organisation would like more information about how we can work with them to support your degree apprenticeship, they can call our business team on 0300 303 0122 or visit our apprenticeships website for employers.

 If you’re not in work or are interested in an apprenticeship within a different organisation, visit the government websites below to see what's currently available.